krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 namespace with alpaca-prod.default.
 And, of course, you can use the fully qualified service name (alpacaprod.default.svc.cluster.local.).

-One nice thing the Service object does is track which of your Pods are ready via a readiness check.
+One nice thing the __Service object does is track which of your Pods are ready via a readiness check.__

 Kubernetes service types:

-*
+* ????????????????????????????

 ### NodePort
 In addition to a cluster IP, the system picks a